|Oliver Stone: A conspiracy involving the CIA, the Pentagon, Cuban exiles, the Mafia and the military industrial complex killed JFK.

 With the words come images, faces, names, snatches of dialogue, flashbacks to the evidence, all marshaled to support his conclusion that the murder of JFK was not the work of one man.
 Well, do you know anyone who believes Lee Harvey Oswald acted all by himself in killing Kennedy?
 I don’t.

 What is intriguing is that the assassination plot had so many risks of exposure, yet it still went ahead.
 The conspirators must have known there would be too many witnesses hearing the gunshots from multiple directions, too high a chance of amateur photographers filming the event, too much audacity in expecting people to accept the “magic bullet” and “lone nut” explanations.
 What were they thinking?
-But to what must have been their own surprise, they learned that their outrageous lie had no serious consequences.
+They could have killed him out of public view, in a way that might have even seemed like natural causes, but then there would be no way to shift suspicion away from government insiders onto a lonely, unknown member of the general public.
+So the execution was done in public, and to what must have been their own surprise, they learned that their outrageous lie had no serious consequences.
 The public swallowed it.
 The cognitive dissonance was too much.
 The political establishment and the people were powerless to change the situation.
 The shadow government can let books and films expose the crime, and the assassins can stare back in silent smugness with the implicit message: So you figured it out, but you are still powerless to do anything about it.
-It is as if the government acted as a narcissistic parent gaslighting a child (the public) into not believing what she had seen with her own eyes: “No, you didn’t see anything on the grassy knoll, or hear any shots from that direction.
-What’s wrong with you, child?”

 |Instead of seizing the opportunity, some left writers condescendingly ascribe a host of mass psychology motivations and emotional needs to those of us who are concerned about the JFK assassination.
 They psychologize about our illusions of false dreams, our longings for messiahs and father figures, our inability to face unpleasant realities the way they can.
 They deliver patronizing admissions about our conspiracy captivation and Camelot yearnings.
 They urge us not to escape into fantasy.
 They are the cognoscenti who guide us and “out-left” us on the JFK assassination, a subject about which they don’t know a goddamn thing and whose significance they will never be able to and have not been able to grasp.
 I have a different name for our interests.
 It is not JFK worship.
 It’s not Camelot yearnings, as the left critics would say.
 It’s not big evils and conspiracy titillation, as the mainstream media would say.
 Our interest is born of democratic struggle, a desire to know what is going on, a desire to have rulers who are worthy of our name and the name of democracy.